Programs for High Schools

 How to Write a Successful CV and Speak in Public

 This program is offered on Google Classrooms and is certifiable for 8-28 hours for PCTO.
-All material is asynchronous, not in live streaming.
+All material is presented in asynchronous form, not in live streaming.

 Both sessions are equivalent.
 Teachers indicate ONE SESSION for their students when registering them.
 All activities relevant to the session must be concluded before the deadline for each session.